Be sure to check with your lecturer if these kinds of resources are suitable for use in your assignments.

 The following is the general format of a reference to a lecture notes and a reference to a student's assignment.

 Note Number.
-Author's First Name Last Name, "Title: Subtitle," Course Code Course Name (type of work, Location: University, Date), page(s) cited, URL or Blackboard course.
+Author's First Name Last Name, "Title: Subtitle," Course Code Course Name (type of work, Location: University, Date), page(s) cited, URL or Canvas course.

-1. John Bates, “Pedagogy And Inclusion,” EDUC1005 Diversity and Inclusion in Education (lecture notes, Callaghan, NSW, Australia: University of Newcastle, May 20, 2017), Blackboard course.
+1. John Bates, “Pedagogy And Inclusion,” EDUC1005 Diversity and Inclusion in Education (lecture notes, Callaghan, NSW, Australia: University of Newcastle, May 20, 2017), Canvas course.

-2. Jane Smith, "Information Literacy in Higher Education," INFO1010 Information Management (assignment 1 essay, Callaghan, NSW, Australia: University of Newcastle, April 4, 2017), Blackboard course.
+2. Jane Smith, "Information Literacy in Higher Education," INFO1010 Information Management (assignment 1 essay, Callaghan, NSW, Australia: University of Newcastle, April 4, 2017), Canvas course.